kiedtl/roguelike/doc/potions.md

 - cures corruption, corruption-immunity for some time
 - coating: 50% more damage to undead

+# potion of debilitation
+- coating: causes -20% melee and -20% block

+Inspired by seizure potions in TGGW.

 # potion of insubstantiation
 - Will+++ Sneak++ Stealth++
 - -25% Armor, rFire- rElec-